Introduction to Climate Modeling

 Most basic principles of nature can be described using simple mathematics.
 For example,

 Newton's Law of Universal Gravitation can each be expressed using simple

 Kepler's Laws of Planetary Motion into a complicated

 done by people such as

 Urbain Le Verrier (who used pen and paper to predict the location of an

 unbelievably impressive, a computer is required to model known planetary and

 stellar motion.
-A mechanical model is no longer possible or
+In short, a mechanical model is no longer possible or

 orbiting the Sun, the shape of Earth's orbit would eventually degrade into a